wso2/docs-ei/en/micro-integrator/docs/concepts/data-services.md

-Consider another example, where the client needs to enter the employee’s bank details along with the personal details, but the bank details should be insertedtoa different data store.
-In this example, the data service will have two separate operations for inserting data into two separate data stores, and the client is invoking both operations, using a single request (also called a request box).
+Consider another example, where the client needs to enter the employee’s bank details along with the personal details, but the bank details should be inserted to a different data store.
+In this example, the data service will have two separate operations for inserting data into two separate data stores, and the client is invoking both operations using a single request (also called a request box).
 This is server-side batch requesting.

-Note that batch requests are transactional if the data store is anRDBMS, or another system that supports transactions.
+Note that batch requests are transactional if the data store is an RDBMS or another system that supports transactions.
 Transactional requests succeed or fail as a batch.
 That is, if one individual request fails, all the requests in the batch will fail to make sure that the data is synchronized.
 Server-side batch requests work for local transactions (performed on one node of the data store), as well as distributed transactions (performed on multiple nodes of the data store).

-### Data transformation
+## Data Transformation

 XSLT transformation is used in data services to transform the result of an already defined operation into a different result.
 The user can define the transformation xslt and provide the url of the transformation file in the result element.

-### Managed data access
+## Managed Data Access

-Most businesses require secure and managed data access across these federated data stores .
+Most businesses require secure and managed data access across these federated data stores.

-### Streaming
+## Streaming

 Data service streaming helps manage large data chunks sent back to the client by the data service as the response to a request.
-When streaming is enabled, the data is sent to the client as it is generated, without memory building up in the server.
+When streaming is enabled, the data is sent to the client as it is generated without memory building up in the server.
 By default, streaming is enabled in data services.

-### Namespaces
+## Namespaces

-The service namespace uniquely identifies a Web service and is specified by the `         <targetNamespace>        ` element in the WSDL that represents the service.
+The service namespace uniquely identifies a Web service and is specified by the `<targetNamespace>` element in the WSDL that represents the service.
 A data service is simply a Web service with specialized functionality.
 When developing a data service, you get to apply namespaces at various levels.
 As a data service implementation is based on XML, namespace handling is useful for making sure that there are no conflicting element names in the XML.
 Although namespaces are optional for data services, in some scenarios they are necessary.
-For more information, see Defining Namespaces .

-### Error Handling

-The main role of WSO2 Enterprise Integrator (WSO2 EI) is to act as the backbone of an organization’s service-oriented architecture.
-It is the spine through which all the systems and applications within the enterprise (and external applications that integrate with the enterprise) communicate with each other.
-For example, an ESB (which is contained in WSO2 EI) often has to deal with many wire-level protocols, messaging standards, and remote APIs.
-But applications and networks can be full of errors.
-Applications crash.
-Network routers and links get into states where they cannot pass messages through with the expected efficiency.
-These error conditions are very likely to cause a fault or trigger a runtime exception in the ESB.